APCGitHub/Rets-Rabbit-Explorer-Standalone/README.md

 ##Next Steps

 Congrats!
-You have successfully installed the Retsrabbit API Explorer standalone project.
+You have successfully installed the Rets Rabbit API Explorer standalone project.

-You can learn more about the Api Explorer by visiting this repo: <https://github.com/Anecka/Rets-Rabbit-Angular>
+You can learn more about the API Explorer by visiting this repo: <https://github.com/Anecka/Rets-Rabbit-Angular>